TerryV8/click-count/docs/terraform_instance_private.md

-# Define the Redis architecture in AWS
+# With AWS_elasticache_cluster Redis Terraform module for the back => Deploy Redis cluster architecture on the AWS cloud

+## Let's define the Redis architecture on AWS

 Replication: Redis (cluster mode disabled) vs. Redis (cluster mode enabled)